 KCBD’s Pet of the Day: Meet Hutch

 LUBBOCK, Texas (KCBD) - Meet Hutch, KCBD’s Pet of the Day with Lubbock Animal Services.
-He is a two-year-old pit bull who has been at the shelter about two months.
+He is a two-year-old pit bull mix who has been at the shelter for about two months.

 General pet adoption information can be found on the LAS website here.
 LAS is open from 10 a.m. to 6 p.m. at 3323 Southeast Loop 289.

 To see more of KCBD’s Pets of the Day, go to the Pets Section of the KCBD website.
-And don’t forget to check out Wednesday’s Pet of the Day: Meet Esmerelda.
+And don’t forget to check out Friday’s Pet of the Day: Meet Dallas.

 Copyright 2021 KCBD.
 All rights reserved.